Kidney donor stories: This story by living donor can shock!

 Kidney donors are heroes in the true sense.
 We did something that not everybody has the guts to do.

-You need to have an open mind to donate your organ.
+You need to have an open mind to donate your organs.
 It's true that organ donation helps you connect with your spiritual self.
 You must surrender yourselves completely to the Divine forces.

 In addition, you must balance root chakra.
 This is the basic energy center of your body.
 It is located at the base of your spine and affects other chakras or energy centers of the body.
 A balance of this chakra triggers a balance in all other chakras, giving a healthy mind and body.